United States v. Gonzalez, 2021 WL 4891449 (1st Cir. 2021)

 Gonzalez argued the agents executed the vehicle containment without reasonable suspicion and asserted the drugs found inside of the Sienna were inadmissible as evidence.
 The trial court denied the motion to suppress, and the appellate court affirmed.
 Not surprisingly, the appellate court held Gonzalez was seized, for Fourth Amendment purposes, at the point the agent’s vehicle touched the Sienna’s front bumper.
 But was it an arrest, which would have required not only reasonable suspicion, but probable cause?

 The court observed that Gonzalez’s case involved a seizure that is “distinguishable from, yet has some features normally associated with, an arrest.”
-At the point his vehicle was stopped and he was seized, “Gonzalez was not handcuffed, was not subdued, and was in a public place—factors suggesting that Gonzalez was not under arrest…On the other hand, nine or ten law enforcement vehicles were present, emergency lights were activated, weapons were drawn, and [the agents] used physical force to stop Gonzalez in his vehicle—factors suggesting that Gonzalez was arrested at the time of the vehicle containment.”
+At the point his vehicle was stopped and he was seized, “Gonzalez was not handcuffed, was not subdued, and was in a public place—factors suggesting that Gonzalez was not under arrest…On the other hand, nine or ten law enforcement vehicles were present, emergency lights were activated, weapons were drawn, and used physical force to stop Gonzalez in his vehicle—factors suggesting that Gonzalez was arrested at the time of the vehicle containment.”
 The court noted the distinction between a “temporary detention and de facto arrest is elusive and not easily defined.”

 In this case, the court assumed a vehicle containment constituted an arrest.
 However, the court held that the agents had probable cause to arrest Gonzalez when they initiated the vehicle containment tactic.
 Thus, in some other case it may be possible (but not very likely) that the prosecution could convince a court a vehicle containment is merely a temporary seizure and not an arrest.
 The best practice for officers to manage both civil liability and avoid the risk of suppression of evidence is to generally limit use of a vehicle containment technique to situations where safety considerations warrant it.